Free Shipping over ₹1199

 Step 1: Install the Required Library

-The Wire library is included by default with the Arduino IDE, so you do not need to install it separately.
+The Wire library is already included by default in the Arduino IDE, so no additional installation is needed.

 Step 2: Select the appropriate board and port